jkimys2/Module-1-Challenge/README.md

 ## Usage

+This is a refractor project.
+The changes have been made to the existing code in order to improve functionality.
 The image below shows how the final product appears:

 ![Final Web](./assets/images/screenshot.png)